hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 *openscad MT-Generator.scad -o MT-output.stl -D laterality=0 -D gender=0 -D organ_id=1 -D organ_scale=1 -D block_size=20*

 This command line will create an output file, "MT-output.stl", in the working directory.
 This millitome will be the "bottom" for a "female" "kidney right" scaled to 100% with a block size of 20mm.
 The "-D" option forces Openscad to override a named variable defined in the code file.
+Variables not explicitly overridden will use the default values defined in the Openscad code.

 <span><img src="images/bash-test-mt.jpg" height="200"><img src="images/MT_M_Kidney_Bot_1_small.jpg" height="200"></span>